-Wiring must be in accordance with North American Class I, Division 2 or European Zone 2, Category 3 wiring methods as applicable, and in accordance with the authority having jurisdiction.
+Wiring must be in accordance with North American Class I, Division 2 or European or other international Zone 2 Category 3 wiring methods as applicable, and in accordance with the authority having jurisdiction.

-Field Wiring must be suitable for at least 121 °C.
+Field Wiring must be suitable for at least 121 Degrees C.

-The risk of electrostatic discharge is reduced by permanent installation of the actuator and care when cleaning.
-The actuator should not be cleaned unless the area is known to be non-hazardous.
+The risk of electrostatic discharge is reduced by permanent installation of the actuator, proper connection of the equipotential ground lugs, and care when cleaning.
+This device must not be cleaned or wiped off/against unless the area is known to be non-hazardous.